 This guide shows how to install fresh OS X 10.9 Mavericks on VMware workstation with Windows 7 or Windows 8.
 Mavericks is the latest desktop & laptop OS from Apple with full of new features.
-After it has been release officially, it can be download from Apple site (or from any torrent sites).
+After it has been released officially, it can be download from Apple site (or from any torrent sites).

 Latest Update: Upgrading this 10.9 version to Yosemite 10.10 works fine on VMware workstation.
 The performance would be poor on 10.10 compared to 10.9 after the upgrade.
 This could improved in next version of VMware workstation.
 Anyhow, I will be trying any solutions to fix the issue.
 Highly recommended to take a snapshot before upgrading to OS X 10.10, also increase the RAM size and processor cores.
 Refer this guide how the upgrade went on my PC.